jmwanderer/satellites/README.md

 # Satellites
-Scripts and programs for visualizing and modeling satellites.
+Scripts and programs for visualizing and modeling satellite orbits and simulating satellite networks.

+We use Panda3D to run an interactive 3D view of satellites oribiting around the earth, and use the Skyfield astronomy library to determin the position of the satellites.

 # Setup

+For the basic set of scripts, we use Panda#D, networkx, and skyfield.

+To run these, create and activate a Python virtual environment and use pip to install the dependencies.
 In the base directory:

 ```
 python3 -m venv venv